wp-plugins/worker/readme.txt

 == Changelog ==

+= 4.0.14 =

+- Fix: Show custom message when the plugin can not destroy active [ManageWP Orion](http://managewp.com/managewp-orion-official-announcement "ManageWP Orion Official Announcement") sessions when logging out.

 = 4.0.13 =

 - New: Destroy all admin sessions started from [ManageWP Orion](http://managewp.com/managewp-orion-official-announcement "ManageWP Orion Official Announcement") when a user logs out from the dashboard.